-UK tax system is quite complex, so it is necessary to learn some basic rules to keep your company in good standing.
-We The basics of UK value-added tax (VAT)
+The basics of UK value-added tax (VAT)

 Once registered, you must charge the correct amount of VAT.
 In the UK there are three rates of VAT: standard rate (20%) applies to most goods and services, reduced rate (5%) and zero rate (0%).
 Additionally, some goods and services are exempt from the VAT or outside the VAT system.
 You may be able to reclaim the VAT on purchases that relate to these sales.

-Usually, a VAT returns need to be submitted every three months.
+Usually, VAT returns need to be submitted every three months.
 These 3-month periods are called “VAT accounting periods”.
 Each business can choose the period when registering for the VAT with HMRC.
 The filing and payment deadline for the VAT returns is always 1 calendar month and 7 days after the end of a VAT accounting period.
 For this deadline, the payment must be received by HMRC.

 A UK limited company must pay corporation tax on all its profits from the UK and abroad.
-A foreign company with an office or a branch in UK must pay corporation tax only on profits from its UK activities.
+A foreign company with an office or a branch in the UK must pay corporation tax only on profits from its UK activities.
 The taxable profits include trading profits, investments and chargeable gains from selling assets.

 Limited companies must file their annual accounts with Companies House within 9 months from the end of the company´s financial year.
 Due to Covid-19, there has been an extension of these dates.
 If your company’s filing deadline falls any time from 27 June 2020 to 5 April 2021 (including these dates) this will be extended by 3 months, from 9 months to 12 months.

 If the profit is over 1,5 million £, the tax must normally be paid in four equal instalments.

 Employment taxes in the UK

 The full payment submission (FPS) must always be submitted to HMRC every time an employer pays their employees.